Stadio Holdings

 Stadio Holdings (stylized in caps) is a South African private tertiary education holding company, operating campuses across its three educational institutions.
-Originally part of Curro Holdings, the company was incorporated in 2017, and is headquartered in Cape Town.

-The group is one of South Africa's 100 largest companies by market capitalization.
+Originally part of private education company Curro Holdings, Stadio was unbundled and incorporated in its own right in 2017.
+Stadio is headquartered in Durbanville, Western Cape, and is one of South Africa's 100 largest companies by market capitalization.

 History

 Stadio was originally a subsidiary of private education group Curro Holdings, which was founded in 1998.

 In 2013, Curro unbundled Stadio, to allow the latter to focus on tertiary education.
 Following this, Stadio listed on the JSE Limited on 3 October 2017.

 In 2017, Stadio acquired a 100% shareholding in South African fashion design institution Lisof.

 In 2019, Stadio announced its intention to acquire or launch its own IT and medical training facilities in South Africa.

-In 2024, Stadio began construction on a new campus in Durbanville, Cape Town.
+In 2024, Stadio began construction on a new campus in Durbanville, Western Cape.
 The R370 million investment will comprise 13,000 sqm of buildings, and is set to accommodate up to 5,000 students from the 2026 academic year.
+The new campus opened in October 2025, with plans to offer 20 qualifications, and welcome its first students in February 2026.

+In March 2026, the company announced its goal of reaching 80,000 students by 2030.
+The group also confirmed it would undertake construction projects to expand both its Durbanville and Centurion campuses.

 Operations

 Stadio operates three educational institutions, STADIO Higher Education, AFDA, and Milpark, with the former being the largest.

-As of 2024, across all three institutions, Stadio provides just over 50,000 students across 16 campuses with 90 programs.
-These are at higher certificate, diploma and degree levels, including honors, masters, and doctoral qualifications.
+As of 2024, when combining all three of its institutions, Stadio provides 90 programs across 16 campuses.
+These are at higher certificate, diploma, and degree levels, including honors, masters, and doctoral qualifications.

+Total enrolment, as of March 2026, is 53,303 students, with distance learning accounting for 87% of enrolment.